hyperledger/besu-docs/docs/Tutorials/Examples/Private-Network-Example.md

     Prometheus address                  : http://localhost:9090/graph
     Grafana address                     : http://localhost:3000/d/XE4V0WGZz/besu-overview?orgId=1&refresh=10s&from=now-30m&to=now&var-system=All
     Kibana logs address                 : http://localhost:5601/app/kibana#/discover

     For more information on the endpoints and services, refer to README.md in the installation directory.
     ****************************************************************
     ```

 * Use the **JSON-RPC HTTP service endpoint** to access the RPC node service from your Dapp or from
-  cryptocurrency wallets such as Metamask.
+  cryptocurrency wallets such as MetaMask.
-* Use the **JSON-RPC WebSocket service endpoint** to access the web socket node service from your
+* Use the **JSON-RPC WebSocket service endpoint** to access the Web socket node service from your
   Dapp.
-* Use the **Web block explorer address** to display the block explorer web application.
+* Use the **Web block explorer address** to display the block explorer Web application.
 View the
-  block explorer by entering the URL in your web browser.
+  block explorer by entering the URL in your Web browser.
 * Use the **Prometheus address** to access the
   [Prometheus dashboard](../../HowTo/Monitor/Metrics.md).
 * Use the **Grafana address** to access the